Property for sale in Guadeloupe

 Guadeloupe is so buzzing that the US News & World Report named it the second best place to visit in the Caribbean in 2017.
 In addition, National Geographic has also listed its islands as one of the top three destinations in the world for culture.

-The real estate sector in Guadeloupe remains a bargain compared to the other Caribbean states.
-In fact, the average price of residential property for sale in Guadeloupe was only EUR 161,063 in the second half of 2017.
+If we want to compare the real estate sector in Guadeloupe with that one in the Carribean states we have to notice that it remains a bargain , in fact, the average price of residential property for sale in Guadeloupe was only EUR 161,063 in the second half of 2017.

 From Goyave to the tip of Malendure on the west coast of Basse-Terre, homebuyers can buy apartments for 662 euros per 2411 per square meter. while the houses are sold for 1,414 euros to 2,629 per square meter. during the same period.